Lightweight Transformer for EEG Classification via Balanced Signed Graph Algorithm Unrolling: Using Graph-based Denoisers for Classification

 Thus, learning of parameter set $\bPhi$ at different layers in our unrolled network to minimize \cref{eq:obj_learn} amounts to learning of posterior $\text{Pr}(\x|\y,c)$.
 (Note that noisy signals $\y_i$'s with non-negligible noise variance $\sigma_n^2$ are necessary; a noiseless signal $\y_i = \x_i$ means that setting $\omega \leftarrow N$---resulting in an \textit{all-pass} filter---would yield zero error in \cref{eq:obj_learn}, and thus no learning of posterior $\text{Pr}(\x|\y,c)$.)

 Once the two denoisers are trained, we compute the following given input signal $\y$ to determine $\y$'s class membership:

-The reason is as follows: given that denoiser $\bPsi_c(\y)$ computes the posterior mean $\mathbb{E}[\x \mid \y, c]$ which is the \textit{minimum mean square error} (MMSE) estimator, if $\y$ truly belongs to class $c$, its error must be small.
+The reasoning is as follows: given that denoiser $\bPsi_c(\y)$ computes the posterior mean $\mathbb{E}[\x \mid \y, c]$ which is the \textit{minimum mean square error} (MMSE) estimator, its error should be small when $\y$ indeed belongs to class $c$.
 Hence, classification by reconstruction errors\footnote{It is also the maximum likelihood estimate (MLE).
-See Appendix \ref{app:reconstruction_mle} for explanation.} in \cref{eq:classify_error} is sensible.
+See Appendix \ref{app:reconstruction_mle} for explanation.} in \cref{eq:classify_error} is justified.

 \textbf{Modified Training Objective:} To encourage discrimination of the two classes, we adopt a new loss function during denoiser training.
 We first identify pairs of signals $(\x_{0,i}, \x_{1,i})$ from the two classes that are close in Euclidean distance (and thus difficult to differentiate).
 We then train denoiser $\bPsi_0(\cdot)$ for class $0$ with the following \textit{contrastive loss function} (similar training procedure for $\bPsi_1(\cdot)$):